 The College is also required to annually notify students of their rights under FERPA.
 Students are provided an annual notice via the College Catalog and Student Handbook.
 Interested parties may also obtain a paper copy of information regarding FERPA or the annual notification process by contacting the Office of the Admissions at 334-291-4996 or email@example.com.

 Chattahoochee Valley Community College offers activities, programs, and services that promote academic support, leadership, and social and cultural experiences.
 An outline of student activities is included on the College website.
 Inquiries regarding student activities may be directed to Associate Dean for Student Development and Success, 334-214-4803 or firstname.lastname@example.org.

 Facilities and Services For Students with Disabilities ADA Services Information on facilities and services for disabled students is outlined in the College Catalog and Student Handbook.
-Interested individuals may also contact the following Compliance Officer, Vickie Williams, 334-214-4803 or email@example.com.
+Interested individuals may also contact the following Compliance Officer at 334-214-4803 or email@example.com

 Student demographic information is published each year in the Chattahoochee Valley Community College Fact Book.
 Information is also reported to the National Center for Educational Statistics through the Integrated Postsecondary Education Data System (IPEDS).
 Click here for the entire report.
-For additional information about the diversity of the CVCC student body, click here or contact the Vice President and Dean of the College, 334-291-4928.
+For additional information about the diversity of the CVCC student body, click here or contact the Dean of Student and Campus Services, 334-291-4928.

 For actual tuition and fee charges, a tuition and fees schedule is included in the College Catalog and Student Handbook, Class Schedule and on the College website.
 For estimated tuition and fees, books and supplies, and other educational and miscellaneous expenses please use the Net Price Calculator.
 For additional information you may also visit the Financial Aid website.